FihoFi/urn-mrn-fin/producer/readme.md

 - **Persistence:** According to IHO S-62 Producer Code register

 >[!NOTE]
 >Each (Finnish) owner of a valid producer code within the IHO S-62 Producer Code register is automatically the owner of the corresponding namespace within the namespace urn:mrn:fin:producer:<PCODE>.
-Anyway, due to the requirement for provision of documentation of all MRN-namsespaces, a Producer Specific Namespace cannot be used until the specified documentation is added to urn:mrn:fin documentation in https://fiho.fi/mrn.
-This process is initiated by the producer code owner, by providing an explicit specification of the requested namespace, using the [markdown specification template](https://github.com/FihoFi/urn-mrn-fin/blob/main/template.md?plain=1), and sending it by email to above points of contact.
-Once established, the specificaiton of a new sub-namespace will be added as an explicit definition within a subfolder to this repository.
+Anyway, due to the requirement for provision of documentation of all MRN-namsespaces, a Producer Specific Namespace cannot be used until specific documentation is provided and added to urn:mrn:fin:producer documentation in https://fiho.fi/mrn.
+**Check Part 2 in this document for further guidance.**
 ---

 ## 6. Lifecycle